google/material-design-lite/src/list/README.md

   <li>Item4</li>
 </ul>
 ```
 &nbsp;3.
-Add the MDL-specific CSS class to the list container using the HTML `class` attribute.
+Add the MDL class to the list using the `class` attribute.
 ```html
 <ul class="wsk-list--inline">
   <li>Item1</li>